Frequently Asked Questions About MB-System

 Click here for some notions regarding future MB-System development.

-MB-System is primarily supported by a grant from the National Science Foundation (Marine Geology and Geophysics program of the Ocean Sciences Division) to the Monterey Bay Aquarium Research Institute (principal investigator David W. Caress) and the Lamont-Doherty Earth Observatory of Columbia University (principal investigator Dale N. Chayes).
-The Monterey Bay Aquarium Research Institute, funded by the Packard Foundation, matches the NSF support for David W. Caress as part of its seafloor mapping program.
+MB-System is primarily supported by the Packard Foundation and the National Science Foundation.
+The Marine Geology and Geophysics program of the Ocean Sciences Division of NSF provides support through active grants (2013-2017) to the Monterey Bay Aquarium Research Institute (principal investigator David W. Caress) and the Lamont-Doherty Earth Observatory of Columbia University (principal investigator Dale N. Chayes).
+The Monterey Bay Aquarium Research Institute, funded by the Packard Foundation, matches the NSF support for David W. Caress as part of its seafloor mapping program, and provides additional support as part of internal MBARI development projects and operations.
 Additional support also occasionally comes in the form of contract work for various government agencies and companies.

 The seamount shown in illuminated color 3D perspective in the MB-System logo is the northern Urville Seamount (or Dumont d'Urville du Nord, as it appears on French charts).
 This seamount is located in the Marquesas Islands at 9 35'S, 139 47'W. It was surveyed in 1991 and 1992 using the Hydrosweep DS multibeam sonar on the R/V Maurice Ewing.

 The development of MB-System began in 1990 as part of ongoing research at L-DEO involving swath bathymetry data collected with SeaBeam multibeam sonars.
 Development was accelerated in 1991 as part of the effort to support the STN-Atlas Hydrosweep DS multibeam sonar on L-DEO's ship, the R/V Maurice Ewing.
-The National Science Foundation provided support in 1993 and 1994 to improve and extend MB-System.
+The Marine Geology and Geophysics Program (Ocean Sciences Division) of the National Science Foundation (NSF) provided support in 1993 and 1994 to improve and extend MB-System.
 The intent of this initial grant was to provide a standard "generic" set of tools for processing and display of swath sonar data that could be used by the U.S. academic community.
 The first generally released version of MB-System (3.0) was made available in the Spring of 1993.
 This was followed by versions 3.1 and 3.2 in July, 1993, version 3.3 in November, 1993, and version 3.4 in December 1993.
 All of these early releases supported only SeaBeam and Hydrosweep data.